Graduate Admissions FAQ

 Section 2 – AFTER YOU HAVE SUBMITTED YOUR APPLICATION

 The application deadline is December 1 each year, for the following September intake.
-Applicants are expected to begin their application process several weeks in advance, in order to provide them with the ability to submit a thorough and complete application with all required supporting documentation from third parties (i.e., official transcripts, test scores, reference letters) well before the deadline.
+Applicants are expected to begin their application process several weeks in advance, in order to provide them with the ability to submit a thorough and complete application with all required supporting documentation from third parties (i.e., official transcripts, test scores, reference letters) well before the deadline (by November 15, is strongly recommended).

 Once applicants have submitted their application and paid the application fee through the College of Graduate Studies application portal, they will receive an automated notification regarding their application, in terms of being Complete or Incomplete, and/or if other information or documentation is required, from the electronic application system.
 Applicants are responsible for checking their email regularly to determine if any further information is required for their application.